intersystems/samples-FHIR-resource-repository/README.md

 # Introduction

-InterSystems IRIS for Health™ provides a base FHIR server implementation with an internal FHIR resource repository for storing and managing FHIR resources.
-In this lab you will set up a FHIR R4 server with a resource repository, populate the repository with realistic sample patient data and construct a simple FHIR client app that can interact with the server via FHIR RESTful API.
+InterSystems IRIS for Health™ provides a base FHIR® server implementation with an internal FHIR resource repository for storing and managing FHIR resources.
+In this lab, you will set up a FHIR R4 server with a resource repository, populate the repository with realistic sample patient data, and construct a simple FHIR client app that can interact with the server via FHIR RESTful API.

 # Goals

 By the end of this exercise, you should be able to:

 *   Set up a FHIR resource repository using InterSystems IRIS for Health™
-*   Use the open source Synthea™ tool to generate synthetic patient data
+*   Use the open-source Synthea™ tool to generate synthetic patient data
 *   Use a REST client to manually interact with the FHIR server via FHIR RESTful API
 *   Set up a simple web-based FHIR app to retrieve and display data from the FHIR repository

 > ---
-> This exercise requires the use of a web browser to access certain webpages that no longer support Internet Explorer.
-We strongly recommend using **Google Chrome** for the exercise, though Mozilla Firefox should also work.
+> This exercise requires the use of either the **Google Chrome** browser (preferred) or Mozilla Firefox to access certain web pages that are no longer supported by Internet Explorer.
 >
 > ---